-When I moved out of my parents’ house I took with me this ice cream maker someone had gifted our family years ago.
-It remained largely unused but I insisted on saving it anyway.
+When I moved out of my parents’ house, I took this ice cream maker someone had gifted our family years ago.
+It remained largely unused, but I insisted on saving it anyway.
 I really don’t like collecting appliances with just one use, but this one is the exception.
 I see them at yard sales all the time for a few bucks.

 On the other hand, it’s not too difficult to make your own frozen confection without one.
-Pastry chef and cookbook author David Lebovitz outlines a stir and freeze method here and The Kitchn has additional idea here.
+Pastry chef and cookbook author David Lebovitz outlines a stir and freeze method here, and The Kitchn has an additional idea here.
 It’s really pretty accessible.
-Just takes a bit of stirring or creativity.
+It just takes a bit of stirring or creativity.

 Use this sweetened yogurt base for your favorite frozen combinations.

 - 1-quart yogurt (keep in mind that the variety, fat content, and style, such as Greek, will impact the end flavor.
 In other words, use what you already enjoy)